Initiative for RECOM: Scandals

 In 2010, a meeting of the Coalition for RECOM was held in Sarajevo, where the role of religious communities and churches in restoring trust between communities was discussed, as well as the willingness of religious communities to contribute to establishing the facts about the war in the former Yugoslavia.
 During the meeting, the presence of the Montenegrin metropolitan irritated the representative of the Serbian Orthodox Church, who ultimately demanded that the Montenegrin metropolitan leave the meeting of the Coalition for RECOM.
 The representative of the Catholic Church agreed with the Serbian Orthodox Church representative.
 Nataša Kandić, due to the protests of the Serbian Orthodox Church and the Catholic Church, removed from the meeting Metropolitan Mihailo of the Montenegrin Orthodox Church, whom the Coalition for RECOM had invited for consultation and discussion.
 After that, the coalition for RECOM sent an apology to Metropolitan Mihail of the Montenegrin Orthodox Church for leaving the meeting in Sarajevo.

 Supporters

-The Initiative for RECOM is financially supported by: European Union (EU), National Endowment for Democracy (NED), Rockefeller Brothers Fund (RBF), Civil Rights Defenders (CRD), Norwegian Ministry of Foreign Affairs, Swiss Confederation and Comité catholique contre la faim et pour le développement (CCFD)-Terre Solidaire).
+The Initiative for RECOM is financially supported by: European Union (EU), National Endowment for Democracy (NED), Rockefeller Brothers Fund (RBF), Civil Rights Defenders (CRD), Norwegian Ministry of Foreign Affairs, ProPeace, Swiss Confederation and Comité catholique contre la faim et pour le développement (CCFD)-Terre Solidaire).